michaelchadwick/codana.me/_posts/2015-10-01-gem-warrior-part-3-of-3-gemcutting-101.md

 layout: post
 title:  "Gem Warrior: Part 3 (of 3): Gemcutting 101"
 tags: game gaming ruby text adventure gemwarrior gem guide markov yaml audio yaml wrapup
+excerpt: "For the most part, Gem Warrior is done.
+What a blast it has been!
+I'm not sure I've worked so hard on a project in a long time."

 ---